OpenST/JLP/README.md

 * Replace `config.json` with the path to the configuration file.
 * Replace `eip20Token` with eip20Token address.
+* Replace `organization` with an organization contract address.

 ## Deploy Pricer Rule